Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Introduction

 Modern approaches propose that irreversibility emerges from a time-asymmetric mechanism inherent in quantum mechanics \cite{Quantum}.
-Typically, decoherence is suggested as this mechanism \cite{DecohTime}.
-Decoherence theory explains the measurement in quantum theory as an interaction of a quantum system with media that causes the loss of coherence in the system \cite{DecohBook}.
+Decoherence is typically suggested as this mechanism \cite{DecohTime}.
+Decoherence theory explains measurement in quantum theory as the interaction of a quantum system with its environment, leading to the loss of coherence in the system \cite{DecohBook}.
+However, it is not universally accepted that decoherence theory resolves the measurement problem \cite{DecohProblem1, DecohProblem2, DecohProblem3}.
+While it does account for the vanishing of the non-diagonal elements of the density matrix, it does not explain why only one definite outcome is realized in a measurement.
+We will refer to this issue as the problem of outcomes.

+Another notable approach is the study of quantum entanglement and its relationship to thermodynamic irreversibility.
+Some researchers have proposed that the generation and disruption of entanglement within a quantum system may play a key role in the emergence of macroscopic irreversibility \cite{QuantumEntangle1, QuantumEntangle2, QuantumEntangle3}.

+In the textbook \cite{Therm}, the second law of thermodynamics is derived from an equation known as the Fermi master equation.
+However, the equation itself is noted to lack a proper derivation.
+A modern justification for this idea is provided by the Lindblad master equation \cite{Lindblad1}, which describes systems weakly coupled to their environments.
+In particular, the Fermi master equation is regarded as a Born-Markov approximation of the Lindblad equation \cite{OpenSys0}.
+These equations have been shown to exhibit irreversible behavior, even when the underlying microscopic dynamics are unitary \cite{UniTherm1}.
+This approach has been applied to various models in quantum thermodynamics \cite{OpenSys1, OpenSys2, QuantChaos1, QuantChaos2}.
+A particularly important result of this line of research is the identification of conditions under which systems reach a steady state resembling the single-particle distribution functions (Maxwell-Boltzmann, Fermi-Dirac or Bose-Einstein distributions) \cite{ThermalEquilibrium, QuantumThermalization1, QuantumThermalization2}.

-In \cite{2Law} authors derive the second law of thermodynamics from a quantum-mechanical analysis of the total system partitioned into the object and the environment.
-This type of theories has attracted a lot of attention in recent years \cite{thermal1, thermal2, thermal3}.
-Additionally, the theory of non-Markovian quantum evolution \cite{NonMark1, NonMark2, NonMark3} has drawn a lot of researchers interest.
-It also focuses on cases where the system dynamics are influenced by the external world.
+Analogously, in Ref. \cite{2Law}, the authors derive the second law of thermodynamics from a quantum-mechanical analysis of a total system partitioned into an object and its environment.
+This type of theory has attracted considerable attention in recent years \cite{thermal1, thermal2, thermal3}.
+Additionally, the theory of non-Markovian quantum evolution \cite{NonMark1, NonMark2, NonMark3, NonMark4} has garnered significant interest.
+It focuses on cases where the system’s dynamics are influenced by interactions with the external world.

-Decoherence theory, however, has some intrinsic difficulties \cite{DecohProblem}.
-In the presented paper we keep the basic concept of the decoherence theory but approach the notion of non-coherence from a different perspective.
-Rather than focusing on the loss of coherence of a quantum system due to interaction with its environment, our investigation centers on the environment itself.
-We treat it as inherently non-coherent.